Knight banneret

-A knight banneret, sometimes known simply as banneret, was a medieval knight ("a commoner of rank") who led a company of troops during time of war under his own banner (which was square-shaped, in contrast to the tapering standard or the pennon flown by the lower-ranking knights) and was eligible to bear supporters in English heraldry.
-The military rank of a knight banneret was higher than a knight bachelor (who fought under another's banner), but lower than an earl or duke.
+A knight banneret, sometimes known simply as banneret, was a medieval knight who led a company of troops during time of war under his own banner (which was square-shaped, in contrast to the tapering standard or the pennon flown by the lower-ranking knights) and was eligible to bear supporters in English heraldry.
+The military rank of a knight banneret was higher than a knight Bachelor (who fought under another's banner), but lower than an earl or duke.

 Under English custom the rank of knight banneret could only be conferred by the sovereign on the field of battle.
 There were some technical exceptions to this; when his standard was on the field of battle he could be regarded as physically present though he was not.
 His proxy could be regarded as a sufficient substitution for his presence.

 The wife of a banneret was styled as banneress.

 Origins

 There were no standing armies in the middle ages (except the military orders).
 Though modern scholarship has had a lot to say about the varied means by which medieval princes raised their forces, the obligation of a vassal to serve on horseback either in person and (for some) with a contingent raised by his own means is still seen as providing the core of any army of the time.
 The 'feudal' nature of even this part of the medieval army has been qualified by some, in that many 11th and 12th-century lords gathered under their banners extra knights available for hire for a campaign, men who were disparaged at the time as 'mercenaries'.
 Even so the 'mesnie' (retained military household) was the elite core of any great lord's following in war and in tournament, and a sign also of his power and dignity.
 By the early 12th century lords in the field distinguished their personal retinue by a square banner which came to feature the heraldic device associated with their noble lineage.
 The Old French word for it is 'baniere', derived from the lord's power of command, called in French his 'ban'.
 It literally meant 'token of authority'.